John Ashcroft: U.S. Senator from Missouri (1995–2001)

-In 1998, Ashcroft briefly considered running for U.S. president; but on January 5, 1999, he decided that he would seek re-election to his Senate seat in the 2000 election and not run for president.
+In 1998, Ashcroft briefly considered running for U.S. president, but, on January 5, 1999, he decided that he would seek re-election to his Senate seat in the 2000 election and not run for president.

 In the Republican primary, Ashcroft defeated Marc Perkel.
 In the general election, Ashcroft faced a challenge from Governor Mel Carnahan.

 In the midst of a tight race, Carnahan died in an airplane crash three weeks prior to the election.
 Ashcroft suspended all campaigning after the plane crash.
 Because of Missouri state election laws and the short time to election, Carnahan's name remained on the ballot.
 Lieutenant Governor Roger B. Wilson became governor upon Carnahan's death.
-Wilson said that should Carnahan be elected, he would appoint his widow, Jean Carnahan, to serve in her husband's place; Mrs. Carnahan stated that, in accordance with her late husband's goal, she would serve in the Senate if voters elected his name.
+Wilson said that should Carnahan be elected, he would appoint his widow, Jean Carnahan, to serve in her husband's place.
+Mrs. Carnahan stated that, in accordance with her late husband's goal, she would serve in the Senate if voters elected his name.
 Following these developments, Ashcroft resumed campaigning.

 Carnahan won the election 51% to 49%.
-No one had ever posthumously won election to the Senate, though voters had on at least three occasions chosen deceased candidates for the House of Representatives.
-Ashcroft remains the only U.S. Senator defeated for re-election by a dead person.
+No politician had ever posthumously won election to the U.S. Senate, although voters had on at least three occasions chosen deceased candidates for the U.S. House of Representatives.
+Ashcroft remains the first and so far only U.S. Senator to have been defeated for re-election by a deceased person.

-U.S. Attorney General
+United States Attorney General

 In December 2000, following his Senatorial defeat, Ashcroft was chosen for the position of U.S. attorney general by president-elect George W. Bush.
-He was confirmed by the Senate by a vote of 58 to 42, with most Democratic senators voting against him, citing his prior opposition to using forced busing to achieve desegregation, and their opposition to Ashcroft's opposition to abortion.
-At the time of his appointment he was known to be a member of the Federalist Society.
+He was confirmed by the U.S. Senate by a vote of 58 to 42, with most Democratic senators voting against him, citing his prior opposition to using busing to achieve school desegregation and opposition to abortion.
+At the time of his appointment, he was known to be a member of the Federalist Society.

+Before beginning his terms as Governor and Senator, Ashcroft had his father anoint him with oil to mirror the biblical practice for recognizing kings.
+As his father died by 2001, Ashcroft had U.S. Supreme Court Justice Clarence Thomas, his former co-worker in the Attorney General Office of Missouri, perform this anointment and administer his oath of office.

 In May 2001, the FBI revealed that they had misplaced thousands of documents related to the investigation of the Oklahoma City bombing.
-Ashcroft granted a 30-day stay of execution for Timothy McVeigh, the man sentenced to death for the bombing.
+Ashcroft granted a 30-day stay of execution for Timothy McVeigh, the perpetrator of the bombing.

 In July 2001, Ashcroft began flying exclusively by private jet.
-When questioned about this decision, the Justice Department explained that this course of action had been recommended based on a “threat assessment” made by the FBI.
+When questioned about this decision, the Justice Department explained that this course of action had been recommended based on a "threat assessment" made by the FBI.
 Neither the Bureau, nor the Justice Department would identify the specific nature of the threat, who made it, or when it happened.
 The CIA were unaware of any specific threats against Cabinet members.
-Ashcroft is the only Cabinet appointee who travels on a private jet, excluding the special cases of Interior and Energy who have responsibilities which require chartered jets.
+At the time, Ashcroft was the only Cabinet appointee who traveled on a private jet, excluding the special cases of Interior and Energy who have responsibilities which require chartered jets.